antran89/blog/_posts/research/2015-04-16-neural-network-weight-initialization.md

   teaser:
 ---

-In Neural Network training, random initialization is not as important as training procedures such as RMSProb, SGD, Momentum, Nesterov’s, etc. However, setting the right scale for weights can impact the training time.
+In Neural Network training, random initialization is not a critical factor, but it can significantly slow down the training.
+Setting the right scale for weights can impact the training time.

-In [Lasagne](), the weight is appropriately scaled.
+In [Lasagne](), the weight is appropriately using the scaler $S\sqrt\frac{c}{N_i + N_o}$.

-$$
-S = \sqrt\frac{c}{N_i + N_o}
-$$

 For instance, for a convolution layer, $N_i = C_i \times H_W \times W_W$, $N_o
 = C_o \times H_W \times W_W$.
 When we have a pooling layer this could be scaled